 Improving internal efficiency through greater team autonomy

-While managing portfolios can appear as a cold numbers game, the Lean methodology highlights the importance of people-centric approaches.
-Rather than simply implementing a top-down approach to task distribution and resource allocation, Lean invites teams to have greater autonomy and control over what they can contribute and how they will do it.
+While some approaches to portfolio management are based around numbers, the Lean methodology highlights the importance of people-centric approaches.
+Rather than implementing a top-down approach to task distribution and resource allocation, Lean encourages teams to have greater autonomy and control over what they can contribute and how they will do it.
 In the end, portfolios are built off teams, and highly functional and motivated teams get results.

 Traditional Portfolio Management vs Lean Portfolio Management

-While portfolio management approaches are centred on the same goal of optimising and maximizing an organisation’s portfolio of investments, what exactly makes Lean Portfolio Management different from other approaches?
+While portfolio management approaches are centred on the same goal of optimising and maximising an organisation’s portfolio of investments, what exactly makes Lean Portfolio Management different from other approaches?

 Read more: A Guide to Project Portfolio Management